 Policy reference: PPL Guide 188.8.131.52 PLP core eligibility requirements

 Previous period of PLP and/or DAPP

-From 1 March 2014 a person can also count the days in a previous period of PLP and/or DAPP (for a previous child) as qualifying work for a new claim.
+From 1 March 2014 a person can also count the days in a previous PLP and/or DAPP period (for a previous child) as qualifying work for a new claim.
+From 1 July 2020, a person can also count flexible PPL days (1.1.F.70) claimed (for a previous child) as qualifying work for a new claim.

 For children born or entrusted to care as part of an adoption process before 1 March 2014, a previous period of PLP and/or DAPP (for a previous child) cannot be counted as qualifying work for a new claim.

-Both PLP and DAPP periods that occur in the work test period can count as qualifying work for eligibility for either payment, for example, a person's previous PPL period that occurs in the work test period for a new DAPP claim for that person for a subsequent child may count as qualifying work for the PPL work test for the new claim and vice versa.
+Both PLP and DAPP days or periods that occur in the work test period can count as qualifying work for eligibility for either payment.
+For example, a person's previous PPL period and any flexible PPL days that occurred in the work test period for a new DAPP claim, may count as qualifying work for the DAPP work test for the new claim and vice versa, for a subsequent child.

-A PPL period will not count towards the work test for a DAPP claim for the same child because a person who meets the work test for PPL will also meet the work test for DAPP for that child.
-This also applies for a DAPP claim followed by a PPL claim for the same child.
+A PPL period and any flexible PPL days will not count towards the work test for a DAPP claim for the same child because a person who meets the work test for PLP will also meet the work test for DAPP for that child.
+This also applies for a DAPP claim followed by a PLP claim for the same child.